Table of Contents

 Ganglionic blocking agents

 Ganglionic blockers act specifically on the nicotinic receptors present on the sympathetic and parasympathetic systems.
-As these drugs show no selectivity towards sympathetic and parasympathetic systems, these drugs are used in experimental pharmacology.
+As these drugs show no selectivity towards sympathetic and parasympathetic systems, they are used in experimental pharmacology.

 Effects of ganglionic blocking drugs